 .forms.yml file into your stack, at the same level as the

-.cycloid.yml file, the forms view will be available for stacks users.
+.cycloid.yml file, the Stackforms view will be available for stacks users.

 default: pipeline: Application-code: - name: "Application git public url" description: "The url of the public GIT repository containing the source code of the application" key: code_git_public_repository widget: simple_text type: string default: "https://github.com/cycloid-community-catalog/docs-step-by-step-stack" - name: "Application git repository branch" description: "The branch of the public GIT repository containing the source code of the application" key: code_git_branch widget: simple_text type: string default: code terraform: configuration: - name: "Azure instance type" description: "The type of instance you want to create" key: instance_type widget: slider_list type: string values: - Standard_DS1_v2 - Standard_DS2_v2 - Standard_DS3_v2 default: Standard_DS1_v2

-The second level is the name of the technologie.
-This is used by Cycloid to know how render your
+The second level is the name of the technology.
+Cycloid uses this to know how to render your

-*.sample files with the variables defined into the
+*.sample files with the variables defined in the

 .forms.yml.
-In our example we use 2 technologies.
+In our example, we use two technologies.
 We defined one pipeline variable and one Terraform variable.

 configuration.
-The goal is to simplify the user understanding of the variables of a stack.
-You would probably create a group for Cloud provider configuration, one for the source code access and one for the actual configuration of the application.
-It will visually group the widget in Cycloid dashboard making more easy for a user to read.
+The goal is to simplify the user's understanding of the variables of a stack.
+You would probably create a group for Cloud provider configuration, one for the source code access, and one for the actual configuration of the application.
+It will visually group the widget in the Cycloid dashboard, making it easier for a user to read.

-The last part are widgets.
-A widget define the name of a variable (
+The last part is widgets.
+A widget defines the name of a variable (

 key) to replace in your